-ART 241 Painting II
+ART 241 Painting II 3 cr. hrs.

 Prerequisite: ART 240

 This course is designed to continue building aesthetic and technical skills begun in Painting I. Emphasis will be placed on the investigations of media usage, color development, and painting as a medium of communication.
 1 lecture hour, 4 lab hours